• info@al-dirassa.com

 • simple administrative documents;

-Then you can move to more specialized texts.
-The goal is to transfer meaning, not to translate word for word.
+Later, you can move to more specialized texts.
+The goal is to convey meaning, not to translate word for word.

-Specialized translators and interpreters are often more in demand than very general profiles.
-Each field has its own vocabulary, style and requirements.
+Specialized translators and interpreters are often more sought after than overly general profiles.
+Each field has its own vocabulary, usage and requirements.

-• legal translation: contracts, certificates, court decisions and official documents;
+• Legal translation: contracts, certificates, decisions, official documents;

-• business translation: professional exchanges, presentations and company documents;
+• Business translation: professional exchanges, presentations, company documents;

-• religious translation: Islamic texts, articles and educational materials;
+• Religious translation: Islamic texts, articles, educational materials;

 A good translator does not only translate words.
-He or she translates a message.
-To do this well, you need to understand cultural, historical, social and sometimes religious references in a text or speech.
+They translate a message.
+To do this, they must understand cultural, historical, social and sometimes religious references in a text or speech.

 Arab culture is therefore very important.
-Reading Arabic media, listening to talks, following debates, reading books and learning about different Arab countries can deepen your understanding.
+Reading Arabic media, listening to lectures, following debates, reading books and learning about different Arab countries can enrich your understanding.

-Depending on the country and the field you want to work in, some degrees or certifications may be required or strongly recommended.
-These may include university studies in translation, specialized training, exams, language certificates or professional accreditations.
+Depending on the country and field, certain degrees or certifications may be required or strongly recommended.
+These may include university studies in translation, specialized training, exams, language tests or professional accreditation.

 • specialized dictionaries;